How To Apply

-Thank you for applying to our program!
 While we do not require a specific undergraduate major to apply to Berkeley Optometry, you must have or be in the process of completing a bachelor’s degree (i.e., in your senior year).
-This program must include the courses (or their equivalents at other institutions) outlined on our Requirements page.
+This program must include the courses (or their course equivalents at other institutions) outlined in Courses Requirements (see below).
+The UC Berkeley Division of Graduate Studies requires a minimum undergraduate grade-point average (GPA) of 3.0.

 Read below for details on the all of the items that are required for your application to be complete.